 Zigzagged in The Candy Shop War.
 The kids parents are completely unhelpful thanks to mind-controlling white fudge.
 The other adults, however, do manage to help the kids.

-Justified in Orson Scott Card's Earthfall, in which one of the teenagers asks the oversoul why no one in the older generation is standing up to Elemak's tyranny, and it explains that they don't dare while he's holding their children hostage.
+When one of the teenagers asks the oversoul why no one in the older generation is standing up to Elemak's tyranny in Earthfall, it explains that they don't dare while he's holding their children hostage.
 The children being held are free to act (apart from being locked up).

-Also Justified in Ender's Game, where the adults don't intervene when several students conspire to attack Ender, so he'll be forced to deal with it himself and not rely on anybody helping him.
+In Ender’s Game, the adults don't intervene when several students conspire to attack Ender, so he'll be forced to deal with it himself and not rely on anybody helping him.

-Also justified in Shadow of the Hegemon, where Ender's mom reveals that they knew all along about Peter and Valentine's online personas but decided not to interfere.
+In Shadow of the Hegemon, Ender's mom reveals that they knew all along about Peter and Valentine's online personas but decided not to interfere.
 They read everything Peter publishes and then pretend not to know anything about international politics.
 They also were smart enough to know that trying to teach religion to a child after infancy is pointless.

 With the exception of the Snicket siblings, nearly every adult in A Series of Unfortunate Events is outrageously stupid, and often cruel.
 Even the adults who genuinely want to help the Baudelaires fail them at a crucial moment due to their fears or strange philosophy.

 (This is referenced, at least, in Lemony Snicket — The Unauthorized Autobiography, in which it is revealed that the supposedly volunteer organization V.F.D. kidnaps small children to join its ranks.)